 What is the difference between true lavender, spike lavender, and lavandin?

-These are three different species among the forty or so that lavender comprises.
-Each has its specificities, although most of their properties are common.
+These are three different species among the forty that lavender counts.
+Each has its specificities, even if most of their properties are common.
 Lavandin is also the result of a natural cross between true lavender and spike lavender.

 When does lavender bloom in Quebec?

 The first flowers appear in June.
-But it's in July that the magic truly happens: cultivated fields are in full bloom, with purple as far as the eye can see and a delicious scent in the air.
+But it's in July that the magic truly happens: the cultivated fields are in full bloom, with purple as far as the eye can see and a delicious fragrance in the air.
 Quite a spectacle!

 How to use lavender for stress and sleep?

-As an infusion (flowers) or by inhalation, diffusion, or external application diluted in a vegetable oil (essential oils).
+In infusion (flowers) or by inhalation, diffusion, external application diluted in a vegetable oil (essential oils).

 Is lavender good for the skin?